Where is Student Health Services located?

 Do I need an appointment?

 Students do not need an appointment to see a Student Health Services (SHS) nurse (no charge).
 An appointment is necessary to see a SHS medical provider (MD, NP).
-The fee is $25 for the visit.
+There is a fee for the visit.
 A physician or nurse practitioner can be seen after consulting a nurse.

 Can I still use Student Health Services after I have graduated?